mbuceta-btab/curso-git/README.md

 # curso-git
-This repository is created to follow udemy course.
+This repository was created to follow udemy course.